sifrr/sifrr/packages/browser/sifrr-route/README.md

 </sifrr-route>
 ```

 Note that when `sifrr-route` is loaded, clicking on a link `a` won't reload the page, but only show sifrr-routes with matching pathname.
+If you want the page to reload add `target='_top'` to `a` tag.

 -   You can use `sifrr-route` inside another `sifrr-route`.

 -   you can also use regex in `path` but it will be shown only if it is exact match of pathname, eg: `/(.*)/abcd` will match `/qwert/abcd` but not `/qwert/abcd/efgh`

--   Query variables are not matched
+-   URL Query string is not matched

 -   You can also you special syntax if you want to parse pathname and use it: